 Road accidents can cause knee injuries (and other leg injuries) due to the force of the collision.
 It’s not just drivers of cars who are affected – you could also receive compensation if you’re a passenger, cyclist, motorcyclist or pedestrian.

 Accidents on the road often happen because of another driver’s dangerous driving.
-If your accident was another road user’s fault, then we could help you make a claim – your compensation will usually be paid by their insurance company.
+If your accident was another road user’s fault, then you could be in a position to make a claim – your compensation will usually be paid by their insurance company.

 Roads should be well maintained and safe for use, as potholes and uneven road surfaces can be a danger to vehicles.
 If your accident happened because of poor road conditions, then you could make a claim against the council or the Highways Agency.

-Slips, trips and falls in public places can cause knee injuries – if you’ve suffered from a slip or fall in a shop, supermarket, restaurant or any other public space, then we may be able to help you.
+Slips, trips and falls in public places can cause knee injuries – if you’ve suffered from a slip or fall in a shop, supermarket, restaurant or any other public space, then you may be able to make a claim for compensation.